vicpues/linked-lists/README.md

 -   `.toString()` - Returns a string with the values of every item in the list.
 -   `.insertAt(value, index)` - Inserts the specified \<value\> into the list at the provided \<index\>.
 -   `.removeAt(index)` - Removes the item at the specified \<index\>
--   `LinkedList.from(array)` - Static method that takes in an array and returns its equivalent linked list.